Role hierarchy

 - MONITOR and OPERATE privileges for warehouse;

-Tech roles are configured manually.
+Technical roles are configured manually.

 Each tole role provides specific privileges to specific objects.
 Only normal grants are supported, not future grants.